are available 24/7 through your installation Family Advocacy Program.

 The Component's mission is to provide aircraft and trained aircrews to deliver a surveillance and/or control platform wherever and whenever directed by the North Atlantic Treaty Organization Airborne Early Warning Force Commander on behalf of the three major North Atlantic Treaty Organization (NATO) Commanders: the Supreme Allied Commander, Europe (SACEUR), Supreme Allied Commander, Atlantic (SACLANT) and Commander-in-Chief, Channel (CINCHAN), including integrated multinational crews from 17 nations.
 Geilenkirchen is the E-3A Component's main operating base and NATO's only multi-national operational flying unit.

-Roughly 450 active-duty USAF and 10 Navy personnel are stationed here.
-Additionally, US Army members and their families are at nearby JFC Brunssum and USAG Schinnen, in The Netherlands.
+Roughly 450 active-duty USAF and 4 Navy personnel are stationed here.
+Additionally, US Army members and their families are at nearby JFC Brunssum and USAG Benelux Brunssum, in The Netherlands.
 NATO civilians, DoDDs personnel, a handful of contractors and US Federal service personnel, military retirees, and numerous local nationals make a total of about 2,600 Americans working or living near Geilenkirchen NATO Air Base.

-Roughly 450 active-duty USAF and 10 Navy personnel are stationed here.
-Additionally, US Army members and their families are at nearby JFC Brunssum and USAG Schinnen, in The Netherlands, NATO civilians, DoDDs personnel, a handful of contractors and US Federal service personnel, military retirees, and numerous local nationals make a total of about 2,600 Americans working or living near Geilenkirchen NATO Air Base.
+Roughly 450 active-duty USAF and 4 Navy personnel are stationed here.
+Additionally, US Army members and their families are at nearby JFC Brunssum and USAG Benelux Brunssum, in The Netherlands, NATO civilians, DoDDs personnel, a handful of contractors and US Federal service personnel, military retirees, and numerous local nationals make a total of about 2,600 Americans working or living near Geilenkirchen NATO Air Base.

 Guten Tag and Welcome to Geilenkirchen, Germany!
 Geilenkirchen is the home of the NATO (North Atlantic Treaty Organization) Airborne Early Warning Force Command's E-3A Component.
 Please note this is not a USAF installation, this is a NATO base.
-Situated in the village of Teveren, four kilometers west of Geilenkirchen, Germany, the next largest city, and adjacent to The Netherlands border, NATO Air Base Geilenkirchen is located in the German laender (county) of Nord-Rhein Westfalia.
-Geilenkirchen is 283 miles from Paris, France, 50 miles from Cologne (Koln) Germany, and 142 miles from Amsterdam, the Netherlands.
+Situated in the village of Teveren, four kilometers west of Geilenkirchen, Germany, the next largest city, and adjacent to The Netherlands border, NATO Air Base Geilenkirchen is located in the German Bundesland (county) of Nordrhein Westfalen.
+Geilenkirchen is 283 miles from Paris, France, 50 miles from Cologne (Köln) Germany, and 130 miles from Amsterdam, the Netherlands.
 NATO AB Geilenkirchen is located 104 miles from Brussels Airport in Brussels, Belgium and 42 miles from Dusseldorf, Germany, your official Ports of Entry.
 NATO AB Geilenkirchen is part of the Tri-border Community.
-This community includes USAG Schinnen, The Netherlands and Joint Force Command Brunssum (JFC), The Netherlands.
+This community includes USAG Benelux Brunssum, The Netherlands and Joint Force Command Brunssum (JFC) Brunssum, The Netherlands.
 Each base is small and we normally share services and agencies.
 The base operator's phone number is 011-49-2451-630, (calling from the United States).

-The nearest port of entry for Geilenkirchen is Dusseldorf, Germany.
+The nearest port of entry for Geilenkirchen is Düsseldorf, Germany.
 In less than an hour, a train can take you directly from the airport to the city center of Geilenkirchen.
 Brussels, Belgium is 1 1/2 hours and 139 kilometers one way from Geilenkirchen.
 In most cases your sponsor will be there to pick you up as long as arrangements are made prior to your arrival at the airport and clearly communicated to your sponsor.
 With appropriate notification, your sponsor can make a reservation for a taxi to pick you and your family at the airport.
+Please speak with your sponsor about any travel restrictions and requirements due to COVID-19.

-For local directions, travel, and local attractions information please review the Waypoints Guide and Local Attractions Guide.
+For local directions, travel, and local attractions information please review the Waypoints Guide at the Airman & Family Readiness Center or request one be sent to you from your Sponsor.

 Emergency En route

-In case of "en route" changes, always maintain sponsor's telephone numbers at home and duty, as well as unit e-mail address.
+In case of "en route" changes, always maintain your sponsor's home and duty telephone numbers, as well as a unit e-mail address.
 In case of emergency, when you call your sponsor or unit, give them the number from where you are calling just in case the lines get disconnected.Driving from Airport

 If you wish to drive from the Brussels Airport use the following directions.
 Stay in right lane leaving airport and go 12 kilometers toward the Brussels's ring.
 Turn on A3 or E40 (same autobahn).
 Stay on A3 (E40) and follow signs to Luik (Leige) then follow signs to Aachen, Germany (E314).
 Follow signs toward Monchengladbach(A44).
 Exit on B56 (Aldenhoven) and follow signs to Geilenkirchen.
 Once in Geilenkirchen follow the signs for the NATO Air base.
 In case of an emergency, please contact your sponsor or your new unit.
 Be sure to have phone numbers available for at least two POC's including your sponsor and someone in your new unit.